-There are separate forms for each public agency, LEA and AEA, entity.
+There are separate forms for each public agency, the LEAs and AEAs.
 A copy of the signed form should be kept on file by the public agency seeking reimbursement.

 Annual, written notification explaining the protections available to parents related to public agency access to their or their child’s public benefits or insurance to pay for services under the IDEA is required and is incorporated into the Procedural Safeguards Manual for Parents.